philter87/kubernetes-abc/a-docker/readme.md

 ## Docker

-We want to run docker container with a small nodejs app.
-You don't need to understand the nodejs code - It is just a simple API with three endpoints.
+We want to run a docker container with a small app with three endpoints.

-Agenda for docker section
-- Build image with nodejs
-- Run Image

-#### What to do?
+#### What?
-First we need to create a small application.
-The app have the following functionality:
+The application we are running has three endpoints:

 The app will expose three endpoints at http://localhost:8080.
 - '/'.
 Returns "Hello World!"
 - '/env'.
 Returns the environment variable "APP_ENV" if exists.
 - '/secret'.
 Returns "APP_SECRET" if exists.

-These endpoints will become important later when we want to deploy to kubernetes in different environment.
+>These endpoints will become important later when we want to deploy to kubernetes in different environment.
 I know the APP_SECRET is silly, but later I want to illustrate how to provide secrets in kubernetes.

 #### Run application on this machine (Optional)
-Initially, we will just run the nodejs application locally.
-This is optionally because it requires nodejs.
+The app we will run is a nodejs app.
+You can just skip this section if you don't have node installed.

 ```bash
 # install dependencies and run app